sustainablesardinia/manifesto/eng/sustainability.md

 Daly, H. (1990).
 Toward Some Operational Principles of Sustainable Development.
 In: *Ecological Economics*, (2), pp. 1-6.

+Danver, S. L. ed.
+(2015). *Native peoples of the world : an encyclopedia of groups, cultures, and contemporary issues*.
+London; New York: Routledge, p.
+370.

 Du Pisani, J.A.
 (2006).
 Sustainable development – historical roots of the concept. *Environmental Sciences*, 3(2), pp. 83–96.